-Few organizations carry the B2B reputation of Deloitte, which is known to produce great content in the form of lengthy industry reports, data-driven research and insights from internal experts.
-And through its LinkedIn page, Deloitte posts timely, relevant content several times a day, and across different formats.
+Few organizations carry the B2B reputation of Deloitte, which is known to produce quality content in the form of lengthy industry reports, data-driven research and insights from internal experts.
+And through its LinkedIn page, Deloitte posts timely, relevant content several times a day, and in different formats.

 Graphical representations of survey results, video interviews of executive team members and articles summarizing proprietary trends reports are just a few of the ways Deloitte conveys its brand values to followers.
 The management consulting firm also prioritizes quality feature images, alternating between custom illustrations, stock imagery and simple text overlays.

 Most prominently, Deloitte’s social presence covers a wide range of important business matters, such as automation, regulation, green infrastructure, smart city planning and blockchain, among others.

 As a business owner or board member, Deloitte would be a great resource for developments on how technological and governmental trends may impact his or her operation.

 Why It Works

 Deloitte is the largest professional services network in the world, with roughly $40 billion in annual revenue.
 Its expertise in consulting business leaders and advising enterprises is put on display on LinkedIn, which is precisely the platform to do so.

 When your primary offering to customers is a somewhat nebulous service like “consulting,” it can be difficult to speak plainly, to show results, to convince others of your inherent value.
 But Deloitte – irrespective of its existing brand image and name recognition – uses LinkedIn as a tool for fleshing out its messaging and reinforcing what it brings to the table.